zlatozar/study-paip/ch00/Readme.md

       (:use #:common-lisp))
 ```

-This saves a tiny bit of memory by not interning any symbols in the `KEYWORD` package—the
+This saves a tiny bit of memory by not interning any symbols in the `KEYWORD` package - the
 (keywords resides automatically in KEYWORDS package) symbol can become garbage after
 DEFPACKAGE (or the code it expands into) is done with it.
 - In the REPL buffer in SLIME you can also pile packages with a REPL shortcut.
 Type a